 The different methods of acquiring a company typically utilised in other jurisdictions – namely, share acquisition, asset purchase and merger – are also available in Korea.
 Out of these, regardless of whether the target company is a listed or an unlisted company, the most common form of acquiring a company in Korea is through the acquisition of its shares.
 The second most common form is an asset purchase, which has to take the form of a business acquisition if an entire business is purchased through an asset purchase.
 In the case of a merger, it is used mainly as a means of restructuring between affiliated companies and rarely used as a buyout method.

 The reason why share acquisition is also the primary tool for acquiring a listed company in Korea is due to the unique shareholding structure of listed companies in Korea.
 It is often the case that listed companies have a controlling shareholder and thus public M&A transactions typically involve the acquisition of such controlling stake from the controlling shareholder through share acquisition.
-However, if there is no controlling shareholder, or if the acquirer intends to go private after taking over the remaining shares following the acquisition of the controlling shareholder’s shares, or if the acquirer intends to conduct a hostile takeover, a tender offer of a listed company is another means by which a company may be acquired.
+However, if there is no controlling shareholder, or if the acquirer intends to go private after taking over the remaining shares following the acquisition of the controlling shareholder’s shares, or if the acquirer intends to conduct a hostile takeover, a tender offer of a listed company is another means by which to achieve a takeover of a listed company in Korea.
 Tender offers are primarily regulated by the Financial Investment Services and Capital Markets Act (FISCMA).

 In recent years, there have been legislative efforts to introduce other means of conducting M&A transactions.
 For example, in 2012, the Korean Commercial Code (KCC) was amended to introduce triangular mergers.
 Despite such efforts, triangular mergers have rarely been used as a means of acquiring a company since its introduction, primarily because amendments to other laws and regulations such as tax legislation that are necessary in practice to make use of a triangular merger have not yet been completed.